-By focusing on two central texts – Bourriaud’s Altermodern Manifesto and a faux encyclopædia entry from the future which retrospectively defines ‘the Age of Stupid’ released as promotional material for the film (Appendix One) – the essay aims to explore the disturbing continuities between these two perceptions of our current times and the drastic consequences these could have, if left unchecked, for the future of humanity and indeed the future of art.
+By focusing on two central texts – Bourriaud’s Altermodern Manifesto (Appendix 1) and a faux encyclopædia entry from the future which retrospectively defines ‘the Age of Stupid’ released as promotional material for the film (Appendix 2) – the essay aims to explore the disturbing continuities between these two perceptions of our current times and the drastic consequences these could have, if left unchecked, for the future of humanity and indeed the future of art.

 Back to the Future

 Defining the eras in which we live through phrases such as ‘modernity’, ‘postmodernity’ and now ‘altermodernity’, allows us a tangible way of assessing our place within the far less tangible, metaphysical concept of ‘time’.
 In fact, it could be argued that ‘history’ itself has been invented, documented and perpetuated as a way of helping human beings to get a purchase on their own existence and to define how they should approach their relationships to their past, present and future.